 9. Nightsoil etc., disposal of

-(1) Nightsoil, refuse and garbage shall be disposed of from time to time as the CEO or an Inspector may direct.
+(1) Nightsoil, refuse and garbage shall be disposed of from time to time as the CEO or an inspector may direct.

 (2) Nightsoil, faecal matter or refuse shall not be buried within the catchment area unless written consent thereto has been obtained from the CEO.

-(3) Nightsoil, faecal matter or human urine, whether mixed with any other substance or not, or any solution thereof, unless the same has been thoroughly deodorised and disinfected to the satisfaction of an Inspector, shall not be placed, deposited, spread or permitted to be placed, deposited or spread in or upon any land or garden within a catchment area, unless written consent thereto has been obtained from the CEO.
+(3) Nightsoil, faecal matter or human urine, whether mixed with any other substance or not, or any solution thereof, unless the same has been thoroughly deodorised and disinfected to the satisfaction of an inspector, shall not be placed, deposited, spread or permitted to be placed, deposited or spread in or upon any land or garden within a catchment area, unless written consent thereto has been obtained from the CEO.

 [By-law 9 amended in Gazette 29 Dec 1995 p.
 6309; 29 May 2001 p.
 2706; 21 Apr 2011 p.
 1472.]